 Patients presenting with a CRAO typically describe a sudden, painless decrease in the visual acuity and field of vision in one eye that occurs over a period of seconds.
-In 1% to 2% of cases, there is a bilateral occurrence.
-The presenting visual acuity may vary widely.
-The patient may or may not have readily visible fundus abnormalities.
-The classic appearance of retinal whitening and a cherry red spot may be absent in the early stages or very subtle, depending largely on the timing of the examination relative to the onset of obstruction.
+14 In 1% to 2% of cases, there is a bilateral occurrence.
+17 The presenting visual acuity may vary widely, and the patient may or may not have readily visible fundus abnormalities.
+A deep retinal whitening (i.e., from paracentral acute middle maculopathy [PAMM] with an inner nuclear layer of hyper-reflectivity may be noted initially before progression to a more complete CRAO.
+18 The classic appearance of retinal whitening and a cherry red spot may be absent or very subtle in the early stages, depending largely on the timing of the examination relative to the onset of obstruction.
 However, within several hours, the classic appearance of retinal whitening with the associated cherry red spot on the foveal center is typical.
-The cherry red spot is seen because the fovea is largely free of thicker nerve fiber layers that have become opaque from ischemia, and the perfusion of the underlying choroid is unaffected.
+Retinal whitening is caused by opacification of the swollen, ischemic parafoveal nerve fiber layers.